icolomina/equillar/ROADMAP.md

 - Create user / company / admin register form.
 - Create a "User settings" section.
-- Add "View in Stellar Explorer" button to the lists where it is missing.
+- Add "View in Stellar Explorer" button to the lists where it is missing (DOING).
 - Add the transaction hash in the user contract information page.
 (DONE)

 ## 🚀 Medium Term (5-10 months)

-- Add configurable 2FA Authetication
 - Create and deploy a demo app

-## 🌟 Long Term (10+ months)

-- Research reputable audit firms in the Stellar/Soroban ecosystem
-- Cost-benefit analysis of contract auditing
-- Technical feasibility study for hybrid custody models

 ## 📋 Ongoing Priorities